oucru-biostats/C306/README.md

   huxtable to follow a sstable-esque theme
 - `as_sstable` converting objects to sstable

+## Plotting functions for Aalen-Johansen curves

+- `gg_boxcox` same with `MASS::boxcox` but in ggplot
+- `ggsurvfit2` same as `ggsurvfit::ggsurvfit` but with strata separated.
+  Note that it relies on `tidy_survfit2` and does not work with `ggsurvfit::survfit2` at the moment.
+- `gg_ajsurvplot` plots one Aalen-Johansen curve for competing risks for the event of interest.
+Note that this is based on `surviminer` due to its flexibility
+- `gg_ajsurvplot2` plots **two** Aalen-Johansen curves for main risk (from bottom) and competing risk (from top).
+Note that this is based `ggsurvfit` with some limitations.
+However, it has the ability to return a dataset for more flexibility in plotting with ggplot.

 ### OUCRU function written by Lam PK

 - `import.info` and `convert.info` import and convert OUCRU dictionary